timwhite/yamm-fork/README.md

  * To use, open the Script Editor from the spreadsheet you wish to use
  * Copy and paste each file into the script editor.
  * From the Run menu, select "onInstall"

+NB: I couldn't find any copyright/license in the code.
+This doesn't mean it isn't licensed/copyrighted.
+I'm happy for the community to rewrite every bit of code and get it to the point it can be GPL licensed.
+My intention was to assist users who had been using the old script, but couldn't in the new Sheets